sl1453/Giardia_mucusRNA_Analysis/MasterNotes.md

 Raw_untrimmed:([script](https://github.com/sl1453/Giardia_mucusRNA_Analysis/blob/main/Upstream/fastqc.SBATCH))
 Sequencing_center_trimmed: ([script](https://github.com/sl1453/Giardia_mucusRNA_Analysis/blob/main/Upstream/fastqc_umd_trimmed.SBATCH))

+Most samples have warnings or fail for "per sequence GC content", which I expected because Giardia has high GC contents; and poor "sequence duplication levels" which I expect for RNAseq data.
+The "per base quality" score always dropps at the end of fragments, and ONLY seen in read 2 sequences.

+The QC for the prileminary trimming from Luke has successfully removed the adaptor warnings, however, still show poor "per base GC contents" for the first ~15 bases.
+I decided to use HEADCROP flag to remove the first 15 bases for the UNTRIMMED RAW READS while keeping the adaptor trimming parameters similar to Luke's.
+All other flags (TRAILING, SLIDINGWINDOW, and MINLEN) are rather general/default for basic quality of bases and did not result in much difference of trimming.

 Trimmomatic (version 0.39) was used to trim sequence reads based on quality ([script](https://github.com/sl1453/Giardia_mucusRNA_Analysis/blob/main/Upstream/trim.SBATCH))

-Preliminary trimming and fastqc showed a poor "per sequence base content" for the first ~15 bases.
-We decided to use HEADCROP flag to remove the first 15 bases.
-All other flags (TRAILING, SLIDINGWINDOW, and MINLEN) are rather general/default for basic quality of bases and did not result in much difference of trimming.

-Most samples have warnings or fail for "per sequence GC content" and "sequence duplication levels", which I expect for RNAseq data.
-An interesting occurence, using the HEADCROP flag to remove the first 15 bases results in all samples failing "per sequence tile quality", while trimming without HEADCROP results only in a warning for this.
-This is likely because the samples are now being measured over 135b instead of 150b, which I guess makes this check fail for sequence tile quality.

-"Overrepresented sequences" all blast to Culex (and related mosquitoes) or else are too repetitive to map to any organism.
-All the overrepresented sequences from each sample can be found [here](https://github.com/srmarzec/Culex_Biting_RNAseq/blob/main/misc/OverrepSequences.txt), annotated with whether they could be blasted mapped and to what.
+My trimming results in shorter sequences ~130bp, improved the "per base GC contents".
+The end sequece "per base quality" score dropping was not improved as I only kept the "Trailing" parameter as low as 6, to advoid extremmely short fragemnts.

 ### Mapping

-Mapping was done using the *Culex quinquefasciatus* reference genome ([GCF_015732765.1](https://www.ncbi.nlm.nih.gov/assembly/GCF_015732765.1/)) found on NCBI
+Mapping was done using the *_Giardia_ assenblage A WB * reference genome from Giardia DB website ([xue et al. 2019 version](https://giardiadb.org/giardiadb/app/record/dataset/TMPTX_gassAWB2019)). ([GFF file](https://giardiadb.org/giardiadb/app/downloads/Current_Release/GintestinalisAssemblageAWB2019/gff/data/))

-STAR (v2.7.1a) was used for indexing the genome ([script](https://github.com/srmarzec/Culex_Biting_RNAseq/blob/main/Upstream/STAR_index.sh)).
+STAR (v2.7.1a) was used for indexing the genome ([script](https://github.com/sl1453/Giardia_mucusRNA_Analysis/blob/main/Upstream/STAR_index.SBATCH)).

 Reads were mapped in a two pass method.
-The first pass followed typical method with splice junctions from annotations ([script](https://github.com/srmarzec/Culex_Biting_RNAseq/blob/main/Upstream/STAR_map.sh)).
-The second pass is similar except that it additionally uses the output splice junctions info from the first pass (these would be novel splice junctions) to facilitate mapping ([script](https://github.com/srmarzec/Culex_Biting_RNAseq/blob/main/Upstream/STAR_map_twopass.sh)).
+The first pass followed typical method with splice junctions from annotations ([script](https://github.com/sl1453/Giardia_mucusRNA_Analysis/blob/main/Upstream/STAR_map.SBATCH)).
+Becasue most of VSP genes are duplicated, parameter "outFilterMultimapNmax 2" was chosen;  "alignIntronMax 1" was to account for the fact that _Giardia_ has very few introns (8 cis, 5 trans); "outSAMtype BAM Unsorted".

-Output sam files were converted to bam and then indexed ([script](https://github.com/srmarzec/Culex_Biting_RNAseq/blob/main/Upstream/sam2bam.sh))
+Output bam files were sorted, and then indexed ([script](https://github.com/sl1453/Giardia_mucusRNA_Analysis/blob/main/Upstream/SamSortBam.SBATCH))

 ### Generating count matrix with HTSeq (htseq-count)

-HTSeq (v0.13.5) was used to counts reads mapped to genes for downstream analyses ([script](https://github.com/srmarzec/Culex_Biting_RNAseq/blob/main/Upstream/htseq_count.sh))
+HTSeq (v0.13.5) was used to counts reads mapped to genes for downstream analyses ([script](https://github.com/sl1453/Giardia_mucusRNA_Analysis/blob/main/Upstream/htseq_count.SBATCH))

+Parameters:
+-s reverse                :ths is for "first-stranded" library, using NEB Ultra II Directional kit.
+--nonunique fraction      :multimapping reads are fractionally counted (each alignment carrying 1/2 count, since the parameter outFilterMultimapNmax was previously set to 2 in the alignment step). or
+--nonunique none (default): the read (or read pair) is counted as ambiguous and not counted for any features.

+### Alternative Generating count matrix with featurecounts

 ## Downstream